0xreid/ansible-network-automation-tutorial/workspace/README.md

 ```
 {% if nanog.montreal %}
-    Poutine!
+    Welcome to NANOG65!
-{% elif nanog.sanantonio %}
+{% elif ripe.bucharest %}
-    BBQ!
+    Welcome to RIPE71!
 {% else %}
-    I'm not sure what to have.
+    I'm not sure where I am right now...
 {% endif %}
 ```